Tell us here.

 “It was pretty sparse when I got to Lakeland, but it was fantastic seeing how my résumé could grow so much in just four years,” she says.

-Charlotte also lauded the Career Development classes, job fairs, training seminars and etiquette training for how to dress for a job interview and how to act during a meal-based interview.
+Charlotte also lauded the job fairs, training seminars and etiquette training for how to dress for a job interview and how to act during a meal-based interview.
 She says she got tremendous value from the four mock interviews she did over the years with local companies.
-Those are often videotaped so students can watch them later with Career Development staff members.
+Those are often videotaped so students can watch them later with Career Readiness and Professional Development staff members.